 Two sisters.
 A shocking racist incident.
 The summer that will change both of their lives forever.

-A beautiful and powerful story about race, family, and the secrets we keep, perfect for fans of Jenny Han, Nicola Yoon, and Adam Silvera.
+A beautiful and powerful story about family, race and the secrets we keep, perfect for fans of Angie Thomas, Jenny Han, Nicola Yoon, and Adam Silvera.